Vyxal/Myxal/docs/how-it-works.md

 Obviously you cannot get very far in creating a programming language without parsing it.
 Unlike its parent language [Vyxal](https://github.com/Vyxal/Vyxal), Myxal does not use a custom lexer/parser.
-Using a custom parsing system allows for a lot of random parsing quirks, like the inability of Vyxal to parse the single byte backslash character.
+Using a custom parsing system allows for a lot of random parsing quirks.
 Instead, the grammar is written out in [ANTLR](https://www.antlr.org) form.

 The [lexer](https://github.com/Vyxal/Myxal/blob/main/app/src/main/antlr/MyxalLexer.g4) may appear to be slightly more complicated than it should be (and it probably is, even with two rewrites), but it is relatively simple once you read